 Success is still measured in numbers — the ones on the bottom line.
-“Why diversity matters,” a 2015 report McKinsey & Co., finds that diversity pays handsomely: gender-diverse companies are 15 percent more likely to outperform those without gender diversity.
-Ethnically-diverse companies are 35 percent more likely to outperform companies without ethnic diversity.
+“Why diversity matters,” a 2015 report McKinsey & Co., finds that diversity pays handsomely: gender-diverse companies are 15% more likely to outperform those without gender diversity.
+Ethnically-diverse companies are 35% more likely to outperform companies without ethnic diversity.

 Increasingly, organizations are seeing a lack of diversity in their workforce as a liability.
 The following four best practices will help organizations better reach, recruit and retain a talented pool of diverse workers.

 Make Diversity Part of the Employment Brand

 Just as the consumer brand is the image companies project to consumers, the employment brand is the image they project to job seekers about what the company stands for and what working there is like.
 The organization’s commitment to diversity must be part of that message.
 Glassdoor reports that two-thirds of all job seekers are looking to work for a diverse company, and a lack of diversity might be seen as a red flag that keeps top talent away.
 That places the responsibility on companies themselves to tell job seekers about their diversity philosophy and efforts.
 This can be done through microsites, employee testimonials and social media.

 Examples of companies promoting diversity on Glassdoor can be found here.